 - Decorate the floor of the party area to look like the Candyland board game.

 - Separate M&Ms by color and arrange them in bowls to form a rainbow.

 - Have the adults at the party dress like Candyland characters to match the theme.

-In addition to pizza, chicken fingers, hamburgers, or hotdogs, you can add some Candyland themed food into the mix.
-Here are some suggestions.
+In addition to traditional favorites like pizza, chicken fingers, hamburgers, or hotdogs, you can add some Candyland themed food into the mix.
+Here are some ideas:

 - Cut sandwiches into gingerbread man shapes with a cookie cutter.

-- Arrange fruit and veggies like a rainbow.
+- Arrange fruit and veggies to look like a rainbow.

-- Decorate cupcakes with different types of candy or have the guests decorate their own.
+- Decorate cupcakes with different types of candy or provide the sweets to guests so they can decorate their own.